MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/troubleshooting-dataflow-issue-get-data-from-dataflow.md

 ![Refresh a dataflow](https://docs.microsoft.com/power-bi/transform-model/media/service-dataflows-create-use/dataflows-create-use_13.png)

-After a dataflow is refreshed, the data in entities will be visible in the **Navigator**<!--Is it literally going to be named "Navigator"?
-If not, should just be "...the data in entities will be visible in other tools and services." --> window of other tools and services.
+After a dataflow is refreshed, the data in entities will be visible in the **Navigator** window of other tools and services.

 ![Schedule refresh for dataflows](https://docs.microsoft.com/power-bi/transform-model/media/service-dataflows-create-use/dataflows-create-use_14.png)

 ## My Power Platform dataflow isn't listed

 Sometimes, you have a Power Platform dataflow you created and also refreshed, but you still can't access it through the **Get data** command.
-This might be because the account that's trying to access the dataflow doesn't have access.<!--Edit okay?
-There seemed to be something missing here.--> However, if the account does have access to the dataflow, another reason might be the type of dataflow you're accessing.
+This might be because the account that's trying to access the dataflow doesn't have access.
+However, if the account does have access to the dataflow, another reason might be the type of dataflow you're accessing.

 You might receive the error message "We reached the end of the buffer" or "DataFormat.Error: We reached the end of the buffer".